coapp/coapp.org/src/dynamic/news/2013-05-06-Northwest-Hackathon.html.md

 10am till we drop!

 <div class="alert-message block-message success"><H3>Coming Soon:</H3>
-   We're going to also try to broadcast it all live too, so that those who can't make it can pariticpate on line!
+   We're going to also try to broadcast it all live too, so that those who can't make it can participate on line!
 </div>